TheProtaganist/GPT3-CodeBox/README.md

 if tkinter not installed run command prompt and pip install tk (comes installed by defualt)

 When generating files in the main_application is normal for the program to freeze.
 DO NOT EXIT UNLESS THE PROGRAM GAVE YOU A RESULT OR ERROR!!!
+Note: ALL values most be entered or it will crash.

 If all fails try using the code_box.py and set values as low as you can...